alimajidi62/AiRAG/README.md

 This demonstrates how Retrieval-Augmented Generation (RAG) can provide detailed, document-grounded answers to complex historical questions using Azure Cognitive Search and Azure OpenAI.

+I will use the multi agent Ai for improve the reasding the documetion.